Logarithmic motivic homotopy theory: Introduction

-We now give an overview of the content of this work.
-We devote \S \ref{section:colmhc} and \ref{polmsas} to the basic constructions.
-Our story begins with a quasi-compact and quasi-separated, integral quasi-coherent log scheme $S$ (basically, \emph{any} log scheme one would encounter in real life), and the symmetric monoidal $\infty$-category $\mathcal{P}(\lSm/S)$ of presheaves of spaces on $\lSm/S$ --- log smooth saturated log schemes of finite type over $S$.
+Sections \ref{section:colmhc} and \ref{polmsas} focus on the basic constructions.
+Our discussion begins with a quasi-compact, quasi-separated, integral quasi-coherent log scheme \( S \) (essentially, any log scheme you would encounter in practice) and the symmetric monoidal \(\infty\)-category \(\mathcal{P}(\lSm/S)\) of presheaves of spaces on log smooth saturated log schemes \(\lSm/S\) of finite type over \( S \).

-A (pointed) log motivic space $\cF$ is a $\boxx$-local (in the obvious sense) and \emph{dividing} Nisnevich local presheaf of (pointed) spaces on $\lSm/S$; that is, $\cF$ turns every strict Nisnevich distinguished square into a cartesian square, and every dividing cover (a class of admissible blow-ups, see \S \ref{ssec:topologies}) into an equivalence.
-We introduced this topology in our previous work \cite{logDM}.
+We start by examining \(\boxx\)-local (in the natural sense) and dividing Nisnevich local presheaves of spectra on \(\lSm/S\).
+Specifically, we consider presheaves \(\mathcal{F}\) that turn every strict Nisnevich distinguished square into a cartesian square and transform every dividing cover (a class of admissible blow-ups, see Section \ref{ssec:topologies}) into an equivalence.
+This topology was introduced in \cite{logDM}.

-The resulting $\infty$-category is denoted $\inflogH_{(\ast)}(S)$: it underlies a presentable symmetric monoidal $\infty$-category (often denoted with the same symbols).
-With these definitions, we deduce an equivalence

-Let us clarify the notation.
-The scheme $\P^{1} = (\P^1, \emptyset)$ is seen as a log scheme with trivial log structure, the simplicial circle $S^{1}$ is seen as a constant log motivic space, $\otimes$ is the symmetric monoidal product on pointed log motivic spaces (also denoted $\wedge$), and finally the log multiplicative group scheme $\Gmm:=(\P^{1},0+\infty)$ is specified by the divisor $0+\infty$ on $\P^{1}$ (and pointed at $1$).
-We view \eqref{equation:logmotivicsphere} as the log motivic analogue of the fundamental equivalence $\P^{1}\cong S^{1}\otimes \mathbb{G}_{m}$ in \cite{MV}.